MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Publish Teams app using Teams Developer Portal

-If there's any changes related to Teams app's manifest file, you may want to publish the Teams app again to update the manifest.
+If there's any changes related to Teams app's manifest file, you need to publish the Teams app again to update the manifest.

-To publish Teams app manually, you may leverage [Developer Portal for Teams](https://dev.teams.microsoft.com/home).
+To publish Teams app manually, see [Developer Portal for Teams](https://dev.teams.microsoft.com/home).

 Perform the following steps to publish your app: